AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 <a name="heading4"></a>
 ## Thorough Examination

 Well, let's stop looking manually, and do things automatically!
-I wrote this code to perform every t-test possible on all values for every collumn.
+I wrote this code to perform every t-test possible on all values for every column.
 It first prints a graph of the data, then it makes a table of t-tests for each unique value.

 ```python
 for c in langDf.columns: